|

 Feng Shui is for Everybody!

-If you have the interest and desire to pursue the knowledge, then Feng Shui is definitely for you, no matter whom you are.
+If you have interest and desire to pursue knowledge, then Feng Shui is definitely for you, no matter whom you are.

 Feng Shui is NOT based on any religions

-We learnt that as religion spreads throughout the world, it is infused with local culture as to make a certain religion more appealing and acceptable to the people in that particular country.
-Though there may be slight variations, the basic tenets almost always remain the same.
+We learnt that as religion spreads throughout world, it is infused with local culture as to make a certain religion more appealing and acceptable to people in that particular country.
+Though there may be slight variations, basic tenets almost always remain same.

 Having said that, you may encounter fractions of Feng Shui practises.
-It is the same with the culture of religions -- as mentioned, as religions travel the seas they take on local flavour.
-Hence you have for example, Theravada Buddhism and Mahayana Buddhism, and Catholics and Protestants which is more of a question of different beliefs but the same belief that there is only one God).
+It is same with culture of religions -- as mentioned, as religions travel seas they take on local flavour.
+Hence you have for example, Theravada Buddhism and Mahayana Buddhism, and Catholics and Protestants which is more of a question of different beliefs but same belief that there is only one God).

 Feng Shui does NOT cost an arm and a leg

-So the next time someone asks you to buy a disfigured frog in the name of Feng Shui, you'd know better.
+So next time someone asks you to buy a disfigured frog in name of Feng Shui, you'd know better.

 Feng Shui is organic